Kiwifruit industry in New Zealand: Reaction to competition, development of gold kiwifruit

 In November 1989, the export arrangement was reorganised in response to pressure from increasing fruit supplies from competing overseas export markets.
 To regain profitability and stability, the New Zealand Government and growers colluded to establish a single-desk export arrangement.
 This granted a monopoly on the marketing of kiwifruit to the New Zealand Kiwifruit Marketing Board and mandated that all suppliers sell their products through this single buyer (see also monopsony) for all exports outside of Australasia.
 In 1990, the New Zealand Kiwifruit Marketing Board opened an office for Europe in Antwerp, Belgium.

 In 1997 the marketing board rebranded to Zespri.
 All New Zealand kiwifruits are marketed under the brand-name label Zespri.
 The branding move is also intended to distinguish New Zealand kiwifruit from other fruit and prevent other companies from gaining benefit from Zespri's activities.

 Zespri International Ltd. is owned by 2,700 local growers through Zespri Group Ltd, which was established in 2000.
 Zespri has the role of promoting and selling kiwifruit in overseas markets, as well as establishing regulations on which kiwifruit can be sold in the export markets.
 Zespri has been used for marketing of all green and gold cultivars of kiwifruit from New Zealand since 2012.

 Zespri began focusing on promoting proprietary fruits, developed due to work by the Department of Scientific and Industrial Research and HortResearch during the decades of 1970–1999.
 Hort16A, a gold kiwifruit and cultivar of Actinidia chinensis, was the first to be brought to international markets in 2000 under the name Zespri GOLD™, becoming the first commercially successful cultivar of kiwifruit from a planned breeding programme.
+Rising global demand for a sweeter, smoother-skinned fruit quickened the development of gold kiwifruit types through intensive selective breeding programs.
 Almost 3,000 tons of gold kiwifruit were exported to the United States in the summer of 2002, By 2010, Zespri GOLD™ accounted for one third of the total sales of kiwifruit in New Zealand, and licenses for plants were sold to growers France, Italy, South Korea and Japan.